Professor i sociologi, ssk socialgerontologi vid Sociologiska institutionen, Lärare och forskare

 751 26 UPPSALA

 Sandra Torres holds a Ph.D. and is Prof. of Sociology & Chair of Social Gerontology.
 "In recognition of outstanding achievement and exemplary contributions to the field of gerontology", she was awarded Fellow status by the Gerontological Society of America (GSA), and is Editor-in-Chief of Ageing & Society.
 GSA awarded the Richard M. Kalish Innovative Publication Award to her for Ethnicity & Old Age: Expanding our Imagination.
 She is a member of the (Swedish) Royal Society of Sciences.

 Akademiska meriter: FD, prof. i sociologi 10, ssk socialgerontologi

-Prof. Torres was one of the scientific experts assigned to the policy plan investigation on quality within elderly care that the the Swedish Government launched in 2016 in order to formulate the new policy on aging that Sweden will adopt (which in Swedish is called the SOU Nationella Kvalitetsplan för Äldreomsorgen).
-Sandra is also a member of both the Steering and the Management Committee for the COST- research network on old age and social exclusion (ROSENet).
-Together with Prof. Ariela Lowenstein (Haifa University, Israel), she co-leads the Working Group on Civic Exclusion in this COST-funded network (a network that brings together 140+ researchers in 35 countries).
+Listing all of Prof. Torres' contributions to these areas is not possible.
+A couple of the most recent ones deserve, however, attention.
+At the national level, Sandra was one of the scientific experts who worked on the latest policy plan on quality within elderly care that the the Swedish Government launched in 2017 (which in Swedish is called the SOU Nationella Kvalitetsplan för Äldreomsorgen).
+At the European level, she was also a member of both the Steering and the Management Committee for the COST- research network on old age and social exclusion (known as ROSENet; a network that brought together 180+ researchers in 41 countries).
+Together with Prof. Ariela Lowenstein (Haifa University, Israel), she co-lead the Working Group on Civic Exclusion in this COST-funded network (which had funding between 2016-2020, and lies behind the CIVEX project mentioned above).